xbgmsharp/postgsail/docs/README.md

 ### Deploy

-By default there is no network set and all data are store in a docker volume.
+There is two compose files used.
 You can update the default settings by editing `docker-compose.yml` and `docker-compose.dev.yml` to your need.

 Now let's initialize the database.